cbrown5/cbrown5.github.io/_posts/2016-06-21-ICRS-key-insights.md

 ---

-### International Coral Reef Symposium Day 2 - My highlights
+### International Coral Reef Symposium - Key Insights

-*21 June 2016, Honolulu Hawaii*
+These are the key take-home messages I got from ICRS.
+[Email me](https://app.griffith.edu.au/phonebook/phone-details.php?id=1675412) or get in touch via [Twitter]() if you want to contribute something (full acknowledgement will be given).

 Note that I write this as speakers talk, so [let me know](https://app.griffith.edu.au/phonebook/phone-details.php?id=1675412) if you think I have missed something, see mistakes or want me to remove something.